matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ## Binary Tree
 - Tree is a data structure which is made up of nodes.
 The order of element is not important in a Tree.
 Non-linear data structure (data organized without any sequence).
-- In binary tree
-In binary tree each node can have 0, 1 or 2 children.
+- In binary tree each node can have 0, 1 or 2 children.
-ROOT - parent node
+    - ROOT - parent node
-EDGE - Link from parent to leaf
+    - EDGE - Link from parent to leaf
-LEAF - border Nodes no children
+    - LEAF - border Nodes no children
-SIBLINGS - Nodes at the same level
+    - SIBLINGS - Nodes at the same level
 ```java
 public static class Node<T> {
     private T data;